nedwill/soundhax/README.md

 | bug confirmed | ✓ | ✗ | ✗ |
 | sound constants | ✓ | ✗ | ✗ |
 | stage2 payload constants | ✓ | ✗ | ✗ |

-KOR is nearly complete thanks to yellows8's debugging.

 ## Installation
 1. Download the relevant soundhax-region-console.m4a file for your device.